Line 1 Yonge–University: Route description

-The western portion snakes northwesterly from Union, initially running straight under University Avenue, Queen's Park Crescent, and the St. George campus of the University of Toronto to Bloor Street, where it turns westerly to run under Bloor Street for about 700 m.
-Along this stretch, it interchanges with Line 2 at and Spadina stations.
-At Spadina Avenue, it turns north to run for roughly 1 km under Spadina Road before curving northwesterly to continue along the Nordheimer and Cedarvale ravines to the foot of Allen Road at Eglinton Avenue.
-It reaches the surface and continues northward in the road's median for 6 km past Wilson Station, after which it resumes travelling underground and runs northwesterly on an off-street alignment below suburban industrial areas and the York University campus until Steeles Avenue.
+The western portion snakes northwesterly from Union, initially running straight under University Avenue, Queen's Park Crescent, and the St. George campus of the University of Toronto to Bloor Street, where it turns westerly to run under Bloor Street for about 2300 ft.
+Along this stretch, it interchanges with Line 2 again at and Spadina stations.
+At Spadina Avenue, it turns north to run for roughly 1 km under Spadina Road before curving northwesterly to continue along the Nordheimer and Cedarvale ravines to the foot of Allen Road at Eglinton Avenue where it interchanges with Line 5 again.
+It reaches the surface and continues northward in the road's median for 6 km past Wilson station, after which it resumes travelling underground and runs northwesterly on an off-street alignment below suburban industrial areas, interchanging with the eastern terminus of Line 6 at Finch West station, before reaching the York University campus and Steeles Avenue.
 From there, it turns to parallel Jane Street for roughly 1.5 km until its northwestern terminus in the neighbouring city of Vaughan's planned downtown core, the Vaughan Metropolitan Centre, at the intersection of Jane Street and Highway 7.
 This western portion serves the Annex and Forest Hill neighbourhoods in Old Toronto; Humewood–Cedarvale in the former city of York; Yorkdale–Glen Park, Downsview, the York University Heights–Northwood Park areas in the former North York; and the Vaughan Metropolitan Centre in Vaughan.

 Name

 The line's name has been changed as it has been extended.
-Following its opening between Union Station and Eglinton Avenue along Yonge Street in 1954, it was called "the subway" (Yonge subway is its retronym).
-In 1963, it was extended along University Avenue to St. George station and renamed the "Yonge–University Line".
+Following its opening between Union Station and Eglinton Avenue along Yonge Street in 1954, it was called the subway (Yonge subway is its retronym).
+In 1963, it was extended along University Avenue to St. George station and renamed the Yonge–University Line.
 Briefly in 1966, the Yonge–University subway ran in two branches: one west along Bloor to Keele station (Yonge–University–Bloor), the other east along Bloor and Danforth to Woodbine station (Yonge–University–Danforth) via Bay Lower station.

-In 1978, the "Spadina" section was opened and the line became the "Yonge–University–Spadina Line" (YUS).
+In 1978, the Spadina section was opened and the line became the Yonge–University–Spadina Line (YUS).
 Although only two stations are on Spadina Road, a larger portion of the line was originally intended to follow the planned Spadina Expressway, which was partially built as Allen Road.
 The subway also had an additional internal route number: route 602.

 Unofficially, subway lines were already numbered, but in October 2013, the TTC announced plans to display line numbers publicly to help riders to navigate the system.
-In March 2014, the line was officially numbered and renamed "Line 1 Yonge–University", with the Spadina part being dropped from the name.
-Announcements, documentation and rapid transit maps across the system now refer to the line as "Line 1" or "Line 1 Yonge–University".
+In March 2014, the line was officially numbered and renamed Line 1 Yonge–University, with the Spadina part being dropped from the name.
+Announcements, documentation and rapid transit maps across the system now refer to the line as Line 1 or Line 1 Yonge–University.